Study of nonclassicality in tripartite correlations beyond standard Bell nonlocality paradigm: Preliminaries

 \section{Preliminaries}

-Consider the Bell scenario in which three spatially separated parties, Alice, Bob and Charlie, share a tripartite box which has two binary inputs and two binary outputs per party.
-The correlation between the outputs is captured by the set of joint probability distributions (JPDs), $P(a_m,b_n,c_o|A_i,B_j,C_k)$, here $m, n, o, i, j, k \in \{0,1\}$.
-In addition to positivity and normalization, the JPDs characterizing a given box satisfy nonsignaling constraints: \be \sum_m P(a_m,b_n,c_o|A_i,B_j,C_k)=P(b_n,c_o|B_j,C_k) \quad \forall n,o,i,j,k, \ee and the permutations.
-The set of such NS boxes forms a convex polytope, $\mathcal{N}$, in a $26$ dimensional space \cite{Barrett}.
-Any box that belongs to this polytope can be uniquely described by $6$ single-party, $12$ two-party and $8$ three-party expectations as follows,
+We consider the following tripartite scenario.
+Three spatially separated parties, say Alice, Bob, and Charlie, share a tripartite NS box with two binary inputs and two binary outputs per party.
+Let $x$, $y$, and $z$ denote the inputs and $a$, $b$, and $c$ denote the outputs of Alice, Bob, and Charlie respectively, where $x,y,z,a,b,c\in \{0,1\}$.
+The correlation between the outputs is captured by the set of conditional probability distributions (CPDs), $P(abc|xyz)$.
+In addition to positivity and normalization, the CPDs satisfy NS constraints, that read, \be \sum_a P(abc|xyz)=P(bc|yz) \quad \forall b,c,x,y,z, \ee and permutations of the parties, i.e., marginal distribution of any two parties of the box is independent of the input chosen by the other party.
+The set of such NS boxes forms a convex polytope $\mathcal{N}$ in a $26$ dimensional space \cite{Barrett}.
+Any box belonging to this polytope can be fully specified by $6$ single-party, $12$ two-party and $8$ three-party expectations,